Exploring Internet of Things Adoption Challenges in Manufacturing Firms: A Delphi Fuzzy Analytical Hierarchy Process Approach: Methodology

-\subsection{Fuzzy Delphi Method to select the relevant barriers}
+\subsection{Fuzzy Delphi method to select the relevant barriers}

-The Fuzzy Delphi Method is a methodical technique for combining expert thoughts and opinions to reach a consensus on complex and individualized situations.
-It blends the conventional Delphi technique with fuzzy logic and set theory to deal with ambiguity and imprecision in expert opinions.
+The Fuzzy Delphi Method is a technique for combining expert thoughts and opinions to reach a consensus on complex and individualized situations.
+It blends the conventional Delphi technique with fuzzy logic and sets a theory to deal with ambiguity and imprecision in expert opinions.

-The Fuzzy Delphi approach entails several rounds of anonymous questionnaires and comments, where the experts are invited to express their thoughts using language variables (e.g., very high, high, moderate, low, very low) rather than numerical values.
-Fuzzy set operations are used to aggregate the expert opinions once these linguistic variables are converted into fuzzy sets using fuzzy membership algorithms.
+The Fuzzy Delphi approach entails several rounds of anonymous questionnaires and comments, where experts are invited to express their thoughts using language variables (e.g., very high, high, moderate, low, very low) rather than numerical values.
+Fuzzy set operations were used to aggregate expert opinions once these linguistic variables were converted into fuzzy sets using fuzzy membership algorithms.